This is part of the “machine learning for disillusioned mathematicians” series. Let’s get straight to it.

 I like to think of multisets as the toy models of measures.
 Just like measure, the natural action of a map on a multiset is a push-forward.
 A morphism from to is a (set) map such that the diagram

 commutes.
-The collection of multisets along with these arrows form the category .
+The collection of multisets along with these arrows form a category I will call .

-Tables in a relational database are instances of multisets, as opposed to just plain old sets, because it’s possible to have duplicate rows in a table.
+Tables in a relational database are multisets, as opposed to just plain old sets, because it’s possible to have duplicate rows in a table.

 Example: a two column table